niolabs/docs/api_conventions.rst

 Basic Auth
 ~~~~~~~~~~

 When using basic authentication, the REST API is protected usernames and passwords.
-To use basic auth, include a base 64 encoded username and passowrd in the Authorization header of your request.
+To use basic auth, include a base 64 encoded username and password in the Authorization header of your request.
 For example:

 .. code-block:: bash